kanishka-linux/kawaii-player/README.md

 3. Using self contained binary for 64-bit gnu/linux systems:

-	Grab *'x86_64-bin.tar.bz2'* package from latest stable release section, extract it, go to the extracted folder, open terminal in it and execute following commands, to directly open the application:
+	Grab *'x86_64-bin.tar.bz2'* or *'x86_64-bin.7z'* package from latest stable release section, extract it, go to the extracted folder, open terminal in it and execute following commands, to directly open the application:

 		$ chmod +x kawaii_player
 		$ ./kawaii_player

+    kawaii-player from version 2.0 onwards contains headless browser supporting both qtwebkit and qtwebengine as backend.
+It is important for working of some particular kinds of addons.
+However, In 64 bit binary, the included headless browser supports only qtwebkit as backend (as available in ubuntu 16.04 LTS).
+Users can activate it using command:

+        $ chmod +x hls_cmd_webkit

 	The 64-bit binary is built against Ubuntu 16.04 LTS as base and contains all python based dependencies.
 Users will have to install only non-python based dependencies like mpv/mplayer/ffmpegthumbnailer externally.
 The binary has been tested on Ubuntu, Mint and Fedora.